alialiusefi/gazzette.github.io/_posts/2023-12-25-Reintegrating-streaming-with-php-service.md

   - Blog
 toc: true
 tags:
-  - PHP
+  - php
-  - Kotlin
+  - kotlin
-  - Java
+  - java
-  - SpringBoot
+  - springboot
-  - Concurrency
+  - concurrency
-  - Consistency
+  - consistency
-  - Streaming
+  - streaming
 ---

 A while back, I was tasked to look into the problem of disappearing events in a streaming pipeline.
 The stakeholders complained of the data/status not being updated.